Skip to main content

 4. Try a closed system catheter.

 If you experience frequent UTIs, you may prefer using a closed system catheter, especially in public or shared restrooms.
 Closed system catheters may help make the process of self-cathing more hygienic.
 Each catheter is typically pre-lubricated and ready for insertion, and it’s housed inside its own connected collection bag.
-This ensures your hands and external surfaces will never directly touch the part of the catheter that you insert into your bladder, which may help reduce the risk of infection.
+This ensures your hands and external surfaces will never directly touch the part of the catheter you insert into your bladder, which may help reduce the risk of infection.

 5. Don’t give up.
 Keep trying.